EDUCBA Logo

 PMT Example 1

-We have to make sure that the interest rate should be monthly, which we to calculate by dividing no. of months (12).
+We must ensure that the interest rate should be monthly, which we calculate by dividing no. of months (12).

 Here in the above example, we have to divide 9%/12 months.